 Importance of Beam Quality for Applications

 A high beam quality can be important e.g. when strong focusing of a beam is required.
-In the area of laser material processing, printing, marking, cutting and drilling require high beam qualities, whereas welding and various kinds of surface treatment are less critical in this respect, because they work with larger spots, so that direct application of high-power laser diodes with comparatively poor beam quality (direct diode lasers) is possible.
-For cutting and remote welding, a relatively high beam quality (with M2 not much larger than 10) makes it possible to use a large working distance (i.e., a large distance between workpiece and focusing objective), which is highly desirable e.g. in order to protect the optics against debris and fumes.
+In the area of laser material processing, printing, marking, cutting and drilling often require high beam qualities, whereas welding, soldering, hardening and various other kinds of surface treatment are less critical in this respect because they work with larger spots, so that direct application of high-power laser diodes with comparatively poor beam quality (direct diode lasers) is possible.
+For cutting and remote welding, a relatively high beam quality (with <$M^2$> not much larger than 10) makes it possible to use a large working distance (i.e., a large distance between workpiece and focusing objective), which is highly desirable e.g. in order to protect the optics against debris and fumes.
 Also, a high beam quality reduces the beam diameters in a beam delivery system, so that smaller and thus cheaper optical elements (e.g. mirrors and lenses) can be used.
 Furthermore, the increased effective Rayleigh length (for a given spot size) increases the tolerance for longitudinal alignment.

 A large working distance, made possible by a high beam quality, is also important for the design of diode-pumped lasers when the pump beam has to go through various pieces of optics (e.g. a dichroic mirror) before reaching the laser crystal.